devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-20/assignment.md

 ## reader

+- convert the code to be AF agnostic
-Finish the _exercise to the reader_ in [`select/select.c`](https://github.com/devnull-cz/unix-linux-prog-in-c-src/blob/master/select/select.c).
+- Finish the _exercise to the reader_ in [`select/select.c`](https://github.com/devnull-cz/unix-linux-prog-in-c-src/blob/master/select/select.c).

 ## writer to full pipe